Yahya Ayyash

-Yahya Abd-al-Latif Ayyash (يحيى عياش, /ar/; 6 March 1966 – 5 January 1996) was the chief bombmaker of Hamas and the leader of the West Bank battalion of the Izz ad-Din al-Qassam Brigades.
+Yahya Ayyash (يحيى عياش, /ar/; 6 March 1966 – 5 January 1996) was the chief bombmaker of Hamas and the leader of the West Bank battalion of the Izz ad-Din al-Qassam Brigades.
 In that capacity, he earned the nickname "the Engineer" (المهندس).
 Ayyash is credited with advancing the technique of suicide bombings against Israel by Palestinian militant groups.
 The bombings he orchestrated killed approximately 90 Israelis, many of them civilians.
 He was assassinated by the Shin Bet on January 5, 1996, through a booby-trapped mobile phone.

 Ayyash is celebrated by local Palestinian communities who have named streets and other locales in his honor.
 His name was also given to the rocket Ayyash-250 produced by Hamas.

 Early life

 Ayyash was born in Rafat on 6 March 1966, the eldest of three brothers.
 As a child, he received an award from the Islamic Trust for his talent in memorizing the Quran.

 As a boy, Ayyash's hobby was repairing radios and television sets.
 After graduating from high school in 1985, he entered Birzeit University in 1987.
 He received a Bachelor of Science degree in electrical engineering in 1991.

 Described as "well educated, ambitious, and soft-spoken," Ayyash hailed from a relatively affluent family.
 He was married with one child.
 He planned to study for a master's degree in Jordan, but soon after being denied a student visa, he joined Hamas.